Papatheodorou-Group/BENGAL/README.md

 5) Cross-species cell type annotation transfer results with [SCCAF](https://github.com/SCCAF/sccaf).

 Estimated execution time: ~6h for integrated dataset with 100,000 cells using resources specified in the .nf scripts.

+Practical note: sometimes you will see a nextflow 'missing output files expected by process xx' error for rliger related processes, but the outputs are there.
+This is due to file system latency of the cluster and there is no better solution so far that I am aware of (kindly let me know if you have solved this).

 LICENSE: GPLv3 license